fragment-dev/fragment-ruby/README.md

 1. Define your custom GraphQL queries in a `.graphql` file.
 For example, in `extra.graphql`.

-2. When creating the client, pass the `extra_queries_filename` parameter to specify the path to your custom GraphQL file:
+2. When creating the client, pass the `extra_queries_filenames` parameter to specify the paths to your custom GraphQL file:

 ```ruby
 fragment = FragmentClient.new(